liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_supplied.rst

 --------------------------------------------------------------

-If one of the Krylov iterative linear solvers SPGMR, SPBCG, SPTFQMR, or PCG is selected, and preconditioning is used, then the user must provide a function of type :c:func:`ARKSpilsPrecSolveFn()` to solve the linear system :math:`Pz=r`, where :math:`P` may be either a left or right preconditioning matrix.
+If one of the Krylov iterative linear solvers SPGMR, SPBCG, SPTFQMR, SPFGMR or PCG is selected, and preconditioning is used, then the user must provide a function of type :c:func:`ARKSpilsPrecSolveFn()` to solve the linear system :math:`Pz=r`, where :math:`P` may be either a left or right preconditioning matrix.
 Here :math:`P` should approximate (at least crudely) the Newton matrix :math:`A=M-\gamma J`, where :math:`M` is the mass matrix (typically :math:`M=I` unless working in a finite-element setting) and :math:`J = \frac{\partial f_I}{\partial y}`  If preconditioning is done on both sides, the product of the two